What Is A Bunch Of Giraffes Called

 Reasons for Forming Towers

 Another important reason for forming towers is access to resources.
 Giraffes are browsers, meaning they feed on leaves, fruits, and flowers from trees and shrubs.
-In environments where food resources arepatchy or seasonal, giraffes may congregate in areas where food is abundant.
+Also, in environments where food resources arepatchy or seasonal, giraffes may congregate in areas where food is abundant.
 Forming a tower allows them to share information about the location of good feeding sites and to collectively exploit these resources.

 Social learning is another potential benefit of forming towers.
 Young giraffes learn important survival skills, such as how to find food and avoid predators, by observing and imitating the behavior of older, more experienced individuals.
 Being part of a tower provides opportunities for calves to learn from their mothers and other adult giraffes, increasing their chances of survival.